 Constructing Senior Management Reporting

 One of the challenges with KRIs is aggregating specific business or process measures for senior management.
-However, with the right approach, KRI risk assessment tools can provide a holistic view of the organization’s risk profile, enabling informed decision-making at the top.
+KRI risk assessment tools can provide a holistic view of the organization’s risk profile, enabling informed decision-making.

 Types of Key Risk Indicators

-An effective KRI risk management approach gives businesses the metrics to monitor potential risks that might adversely impact an organization’s performance.
+An effective KRI risk management approach gives businesses the metrics to monitor potential risks that might impact an organization.
 KRIs can be categorized based on different aspects of a business:

 Operational Indicators: